-Name of School Year Bulge class or permanent expansion Previous PAN New PAN The Bishop David Brown 2016 Permanent 150 180 St John the Baptist 2018 Permanent 180 240
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN St John the Baptist Catholic Comprehensive School 2018 Permanent 180 240

 It is useful to understand how accurate the forecasts are year on year.
-In 2015, it was forecast that there would be 886 children on roll at Woking secondary schools in Year 7.
-The school census from October 2015 showed that there were actually 922 children on roll, giving an under-estimation of 4%.
-However, by using latent existing secondary school capacity Surrey County Council was able to offer a school place to all children who required one.
+In 2016, it was forecast that there would be 991 children on roll at Woking secondary schools in Year 7.
+The school census from October 2016 showed that there were actually 946 children on roll, giving an over-estimation of 5%.